The Ultimate Guide to Managing and Optimizing Your Cisco UC Environment

-Key takeaway: Any organizations using enterprise licensing needs to consider whether the software is being used enough to justify the costs.
+Key takeaway: Any organization using enterprise licensing needs to consider whether the software is being used enough to justify the costs.
 Perform regular audits to determine how often the applications are being used, and use that data to determine whether to reduce, increase or maintain the level of licenses purchased for the next year.

 Migrating From On-Premises To Hybrid To Cloud

 As more and more organizations prepare to move all or part of their UC workload to the cloud, it’s vital to have complete visibility across the on-premises and cloud-based solutions.
 You need to know what on-premises equipment is located where, and who is using it.
 For example, decommissioning a desk phone that appears to be unused may seem logical, but if this is the handset servicing the CEO’s remote office, it could have major repercussions.
 If your organization is planning to upgrade mission-critical applications, and cloud migration is part of this process, then compile a checklist.
 Start by appointing someone as a migration architect.
 In this role, they would consider such factors as the level of cloud integration/single cloud or multi-cloud, establishing your cloud KPIs and performance baselines, refactoring, switch overproduction, and prioritizing your migration components

 Key takeaway: Complete visibility across all platforms allows organizations to extract maximum return from existing on-premises assets as you migrate to the cloud.

 Cisco provides a stable and robust communications infrastructure, but problems can still arise.
 Changes to the UC environment, like software updates, or the introduction of new hardware, like video endpoints, can break things in your network, causing issues like jitter.
 The ability to see who made the change, where and when is critical to resolution.